DeityVengy/Star_Wars_Genesis_V3_for_Starfield_1.12.32/README.md

    player.additem 00226299<br />
    player.additem 0016640A<br />
    player.additem 0016640B<br />
+2. Game Crashing
 3. Why no lightsabers?<br />
    There are a few lightsaber and jedi/sith mods but it just doesn't really work or feel immersive, especially with this game's poor melee combat.
 I will add lightsabers when they are ready with proper animations, deflection, and dismemberment.
 To be fair, the odds of an average person in Star Wars encountering  Jedi/Sith is pretty low anyway.
 Just make it part of your headcannon lol.
 4. I see the Star Wars themed weapons but they don't fire lasers.
 How do I fix this?<br />
    Make sure all the Weapon Replacer mods are BELOW the Armor mods and overwrite them.
 Do the same for the esm files.
 This is a common problem I hear about often and if you're in this situation, that means you didn't follow the load order above at all.
 That is just one out of countless issues you're gonna have if you don't follow this load and plugin order.
 5. I see "Lookup failed!" on some weapons and armor.
 How do I fix?<br />
    This used to be an issue with V1 but should not happen at all with V2.
-If you see this, that means one of your mods is probably the wrong version
+If you see this, that means one of your mods is probably the wrong version or your game is outdated.
 6. Certain NPC's are missing their heads or aren't converted.
 How do I fix? <br />
    This happens when you mod existing saves.
 There are 2 possible solutions.
 Open console, click them, and do resetinventory.
 If that doesn't work, try using "disable" on them closing the console for them to disappear, and then open console and type enable.
 Highly recommend saving your game before hand incase you mess something up.
 7. X Mod isn't working.
 What do i do? <br />